kristian94/wasm-experiments/README.md

 ### 2.1 functions
 - fib
 - mergeSort
-- ... and the rest
+- ... and the rest of the gang

 ---
 ### 2.2 adding functions